 “What does God require of you but to do justice and to love kindness and to walk humbly with your God?”

-We understand God as more a mystery to be enjoyed than a furnisher of answers.
+We embrace the mystery of God as manifested in the life and teachings of Jesus and look for answers of many kinds from God, and from our communities.
 We welcome a variety of faithful names for God, including Creator, Mother, Father, or Holy One.

 The Bible is our sourcebook, and we take it seriously, but not literally.
 We recognize that the books of the Bible were written in times and places very different from our own, but that they still have truths to speak to us in our lives today.